MOS Technology 8563

 The 8563 Video Display Controller (VDC) was an integrated circuit produced by MOS Technology.
-It was used in the Commodore 128 (C128) computer to generate an 80-column (640×200 pixel) RGB video display, running alongside a VIC-II which supported Commodore 64-compatible graphics.
+It was used in the Commodore 128 (C128) computer to generate an 80-column (640 × 200 pixel) RGB video display, running alongside a VIC-II which supported Commodore 64-compatible graphics.
 The DCR models (as well as a few D-models) of the C128 used the later and more technically advanced 8568 [D]VDC controller.

 History and characteristics

-Originally intended for a planned (but unreleased) UNIX-based business computer based around the Zilog Z8000, Commodore designed the VDC into several prototype machines.
+Originally intended for the Commodore 900, a planned (but unreleased) UNIX-based business computer based around the Zilog Z8000, Commodore designed the VDC into several prototype machines.
 Of these, only the Commodore 128 ever saw production.
 Unlike earlier MOS video chips such as the popular VIC-II, the VDC had dedicated video memory, 16 kilobytes (16,384 bytes; upgradable to 64 kilobytes, 65,536 bytes) in the original or "flat" C128 and 64 kilobytes in the C128DCR.
 This RAM was not directly accessible by the microprocessor.

 The 8563 was more difficult to produce than most of the rest of the MOS Technology line, and initial yields were very low.
 The early units also had significant reliability problems and tended to self-destruct from overheating.
 Also, there were timing issues with the VDC that would cause indirect load and store operations on its registers to malfunction.

 Officially, the VDC was a text-only chip, although a careful reading of the technical literature by MOS Technology that was given to the early C128 developers did indicate that a high-resolution bitmap mode was possible—it simply wasn't described in any detail.
 BASIC 7.0, the C128's built-in programming language, only supported high-resolution graphics in 40-column mode via the legacy VIC-II chip.